 "This has absolutely nothing to do with me, nothing whatsoever, and if you say otherwise you will be hearing from my solicitor."Brian Coleman

 He added: "Being able to see a local specialist could be more cost-effective than having to pay a Cardiff-based solicitor its hourly rate to travel to London.

 "We took out the insurance on the understanding we would have access to local specialists.

-"The urgency was because the standards board had already started their enquires and Councillor Coleman was being asked for statements and to attend interviews before the issue with the insurers had been resolved."
+"The urgency was because the standards board had already started their enquires and Councillor Coleman was being asked for statements and to attend interviews before the issue with the insurers had

 When approached to comment on the matter, Mr Coleman denied he was the councillor under investigation and vowed to sue this newspaper if it printed his name.

 He said: "This has absolutely nothing to do with me, nothing whatsoever, and if you say otherwise you will be hearing from my solicitor."

 The Barnet Standards Committee launched the investigation against Mr Coleman on March 24 following an allegation from a member of the public.

 The council said it could not reveal details of the allegation until a decision has been reached for legal reasons.